UCSF-CBI/cbioportal_docs/docs/FAQ.md

 Both the [OncoPrint](https://cbioportal.ucsf.edu/cbioportal/oncoprinter.jsp) and [Lollipop Plot](https://cbioportal.ucsf.edu/cbioportal/mutation_mapper) visualization tools can be used with your own dataset.

-If you have a dataset you want to include as a distinct study in the UCSF cBioPortal that can be analyzed using the entire suite of analysis and visualization tools, we encourage you to contact [michelle.turski@ucsf.edu](mailto:michelle.turski@ucsf.edu) with the particulars of your dataset.
+If you have a dataset you want to include as a distinct study in the UCSF cBioPortal that can be analyzed using the entire suite of analysis and visualization tools, we encourage you to contact [us](mailto:ucsf.cbioportal@ucsf.edu) with the particulars of your dataset.

 # Data Questions